Jade trade in Myanmar: Exploitation

 Myanmar's jade trade makes up almost half of the nation's GDP.
 A 2015 report indicated that the trade is largely exploited by the nation's elites who have a controlling interest in the industry.
 It was ascertained that in 2014, Myanmar's ruling elite had appropriated roughly US$31 billion worth of jade, figuring nearly 50% of the nation's economy.

 Global Witness estimated that corrupt politicians and connected businessmen had stolen approximately US$122.8 billion of jade over the past decade, and stated that Myanmar's jade trade is possibly the greatest natural resource racket around the world in modern history.
 It was also determined that over a hundred active jade mines are controlled by no more than fifteen of the same military-connected individuals.
 The inhabitants of jade-producing areas live in squalor while the elites profit heavily.

 Accidents

 Accidents are frequent at mining sites in Myanmar.
 In 2015 a landslide killed at least 116 people in the Hpakant jade mine disaster.
 In 2019, 50 workers were buried in the April 2019 Hpakant jade mine collapse, resulting in the death of four of them and two rescue workers.
 In the 2020 Hpakant jade mine disaster, at least 172 people were killed.
 As many as 100 people are feared missing after a landslide at a jade mine in Myanmar in December 2021.
+In August 2023, 34 miners are missing and eight hospitalized after a landslide consisting of wall of mud, rocks and floodwater at a jade mine in Hpakant.
+The people fell from around 300 meter height into a lake.